Reverend Edgar James Helms, a Methodist minister, started Goodwill Industries International in 1902.

 For 115 years, Goodwill has witnessed the Power of Work in peoples’ lives.

-Dr. Helms’ vision set an early course for what today has become a $6.94 billion nonprofit organization where 82% goes to Mission advancement.
+Dr. Helms’ vision set an early course for what today has become a $5 billion nonprofit organization where more than 87% goes to Mission advancement.
 Helms described Goodwill Industries as an “industrial program as well as a social service enterprise… a provider of employment, training and rehabilitation for people of limited employability, and a source of temporary assistance for individuals whose resources were depleted.”

-In 2016, 2 million people worked directly with Goodwill staff nationwide for employment and training programs with an additional 34 million using mobile and online training services.
-Goodwill organizations collectively placed 313,000 people in jobs in their communities across the U.S. and Canada.
-Every 23 seconds of every business day, a person served by Goodwill earns a good job.
-Through their engagement in Goodwill programs and services in 2015, more than 42,000 people gained credentials which collectively increased their lifetime earning potential by $14.2 billion.
+In 2017, more than 2 million people worked directly with Goodwill staff nationwide for employment and training programs with an additional 36 million using mobile devices and computers to access education, training, mentoring, online learning services, virtual career fairs, and employment opportunities offered by Goodwill organizations to strengthen their skills.
+Goodwill organizations collectively placed 288,000 people in jobs in their communities across the U.S. and Canada.
+Every 25 seconds of every business day, a person served by Goodwill earns a good job.
+Through their engagement in Goodwill programs and services in 2017, more than 24,000 people gained credentials which collectively increased their lifetime earning potential by $5.5 billion.
 And yet, there is work to be done to reach more people.

 Today, Goodwill continues the legacy begun by Rev. Helms – offering employment services in communities across the United States through a network of more than 3,300 retail stores and donation centers covering North America and worldwide.